immortal13/SAM-CTMapper-coastal-wetland-hyperspectral-image-classification/README.md

 # SAM-CTMapper-coastal-wetland-hyperspectral-image-classification
 Demo code of "SAM-CTMapper: Utilizing segment anything model and scale-aware mixed CNN-Transformer facilitates coastal wetland hyperspectral image classification"

-It might take me a few months to get the relevant code organized.

-If you're in urgent need of the code and data, please don't hesitate to reach out to immortal@whu.edu.com, and I'll be happy to provide you with the code in its current state ~ 🫡🫡

 ## Step 1: prepare dataset
 **GF-5 Yancheng & ZY1-02D Huanghekou**: https://zenodo.org/records/8105220